 - Training Reimbursement: It is provided to the employee for an expense incurred on professional training related to their job profile.
 Each employee needs to provide bills for same.

-- Mobile/ Telephone Reimbursement: Mobile reimbursement is paid to employees against expense incurred for use of mobile/telephone for official purpose.
+- Mobile/ Telephone Reimbursement: Mobile reimbursement is paid to employees against expense incurred in using mobile/ telephone for official purposes.
 Employees need to submit the bill for same.
 The employer can fix an amount for such reimbursement.
-Such amount should be logical and linked to employee’s profile
+Such amount should be logical and linked to employee’s profile.

 - Books and Periodicals: This is paid to an employee to reimburse expenditures made on the purchase of books and periodicals related to their job profile.
 It is non-taxable if bills are submitted.